Samaria City, Samaria, Israel, 870 BC

 Micaiah tipped his head back and laughed loud.
 “Or if old Joshua were here, you could help him organize a march.”

 Imri held his empty pomegranate sack and watched a black-robed man swagger down the steps of the palace.
-“Here comes its manager.”
+“Here comes that filthy temple boss.”

 Micaiah trembled, and his nostrils flared.
-He leaned into the path and muttered, “He will send fiery coals and flaming sulfur down on the wicked.”2
+He leaned into the path and muttered in Hebrew, “He will send fiery coals and flaming sulfur down on the wicked.”iii

 Imri twisted his empty sack and unleashed another verse.
 “Blast them with your anger, Lord.”